aranya-project/aranya-core/crates/policy-ifgen/tests/data/ttc.md

 - Remove Admins
 - Remove Operators
 - Remove Satellites
-- Revoke APS labels from Operators
+- Revoke AFC labels from Operators
-- Revoke APS labels from Satellites
+- Revoke AFC labels from Satellites

 The Owner role should _not_ be regularly used.
 Instead, use the [Admin](#admin) role for day-to-day operations.